 Choose a Sixt car rental in France for a premium service and a reliable rental vehicle.
 Browse our branch menu to find the perfect pick up location and then securely book online.
 Whether landing in Paris, vacationing in the French Riviera or are heading out on a road trip in the French countryside we have your mobility needs covered with our extensive fleet and network of convenient rental car locations.

 Our premium fleet includes a diverse car category selection and hosts an array of up-to-date vehicles.
 With our attractive rates it's easy to drive in comfort and style at the wheel of a BMW or Mercedes-Benz among other prestige manufacturers.
 Whichever model you select for your car rental in France you can tailor it to your needs with our useful add-ons.
-Extra features include additional driver coverage, insurance protections, child and baby seats and navigation systems.
+Extra features include additional driver coverage, child and baby seats and navigation systems.

 The renter and driver must present a valid driver's license and an identity card or passport upon collection.
 If you have a visa in your passport you must have either an EU driving license or been in Europe less than 6 months.

 To rent a car in France the minimum age is 18 years and you must have held your driving license for at least 2 years.
 There are further restrictions based on vehicles classes, which will be shown to you on our booking engine.